 Data subject access requests

-Under the new GDPR, individuals will have more information on how their data is processed.
+Under the GDPR, individuals will have more information on how their data is processed.
 In most cases, organisations won’t be able to charge for complying with a request, but where requests to access data are manifestly unfounded or excessive, SMEs may be able to charge for or refuse them.
 Instead of the current 40-day compliancy timeframe, businesses will usually have only a month to comply with requests.

-While is was initially proposed that SMEs could get a written warning for their first non-compliance and unintentional offence, this was thrown out of the final draft.
+While it was initially proposed that SMEs could get a written warning for their first non-compliance and unintentional offence, this was thrown out of the final draft.
 As a result, SMEs will be subject to a fine of up to €10m or two per cent of worldwide turnover, whichever is greater, for violations of record-keeping, security and privacy impact assessment obligations.

 For more serious failures, companies can be fined up to €20m or four per cent of worldwide turnover.
 Breaches of GDPR must be notified to the Information Commissioner’s Office within 72 hours of the incident, although the admission can be delayed if the breach places individuals at risk.
 Where individuals are at risk, the company must inform them “without undue delay”.